rackspace/runway/integration_tests/README.md

 3. Create a class in the python file that inherits from `IntegrationTest` located in the root of this folder in `integration_test.py`.
 The class name must be the same as the folder/filename suffix but, can have any number of capital letters.
 4. Create 2 methods `run()` and `teardown()` that take the `self` parameter.
     - `run()` should contain the logic to setup the test and the assertions
-    - `teardown()` should contain the logic to cleanup after all the tests have completed. (e.g. `runway destroy` and `send2trash()`)
+    - `teardown()` should contain the logic to cleanup after all the tests have completed. (e.g. `r4y destroy` and `send2trash()`)

 ### Caveats

 - Any infrastructure created by a test must have stack names and resources names unique to that test to avoid collisions since tests will be run concurrently.
 - All import must be absolute with `integration_tests` as the base.
 This is due to the mechanics used to import the tests.
 - For a top-level test to run properly, it **MUST** inherit from the `IntegrationTest` class located in `integration_test.py`.
-- If using pipenv within a test (CDK for python does this) you must delete the venv created during `runway deploy` BEFORE using `runway destroy` in `teardown()`.
+- If using pipenv within a test (CDK for python does this) you must delete the venv created during `r4y deploy` BEFORE using `r4y destroy` in `teardown()`.
 Since its being run in a nested copy of pipenv, it will result in a prompt when using `pipenv sync -d --three` if there is an existing venv.

 ## Helper Functions